Steveb1968/script.pseudotv/README.md

     OSD Channel Number Color: Change the color of the channel number located at the top left, seen when changing channels and on startup.

+    Seek step forward: Option to adjust the seek step forward.
+This option is only relevant to Kodi 15.0 Isengard builds and above.

+    Seek step backward: Option to adjust the seek step backward.
+This option is only relevant to Kodi 15.0 Isengard builds and above.

 **Auto Start -**

     Activate Service: Activate auto start.
 Pseudotv will automatically start when kodi is started.

     Service Delay: Delay the auto start of Pseudotv at Kodi start-up.
 This is useful